Duck Lake Residence

 Project Description

-This project is currently UNDER CONSTRUCTION and will be completed in 2022.
-Situated on a 5-acre lot in Grand Traverse County, this property has over 300 feet of frontage on Duck Lake and boasts a fast-moving stream that winds through the woodland into the lake.
-Inhabitect was hired to provide an assessment of the entire estate as well as deliver a conceptual design.
+This project was completed in late summer 2023.
+The home is situated on a 5-acre lot in Grand Traverse County, with over 300 feet of frontage on Duck Lake.
+It boasts a natural stream that winds through the woodland into the lake.
+Inhabitect was hired to provide a land use plan and landscape design for the entire estate and deliver conceptual designs for future phases of the project.

-We started the first phase of this installation in late 2021 and will be installing native, adapted, and non-invasive plant material in early 2022.
-Our first phase included earthwork and the installation of several large limestone retaining walls, flagstone pathways, and large perimeter plantings (to screen neighboring properties).
+Inhabitect started the first phase of this installation in late 2021 and installed native, adapted, and non-invasive plant material in early 2022.
+Our first phase included earthwork and the installation of several large limestone retaining walls, flagstone pathways, irrigation, landscape lighting and large perimeter plantings.